Proven-Paradox/shaper-system/Handbook.md

 #### Intuitive Aim
 You've developed an intuitive sense of when the right time to strike is.
 You may use your Soul in place of your Finesses to determine your Physical Attack.

+#### Lucky
+You're just lucky sometimes.
+You may reroll a number of d10s equal to 2 + your Hero Tier.
+Your rerolls refresh after you spend six hours not using any.
+You still cannot reroll dice that have already been rerolled, either through this Talent or through Boon/Bane.

 #### Matter over Mind
 Your resilience extends beyond the physical.
 You may use your Toughness in place of your Soul to determine your Mental Defense.